devsoc-unsw/trainee-fool-24t3/README.md

 SESSION_SECRET=notsecret
 ```

-2. Ensure you have docker *and* docker-compose installed and make sure you have the docker engine running.
+2. ensure you have docker _and_ docker-compose installed and make sure you have the docker engine running.

-3. Make sure that the tests you've written are in the tests directory.
+3. make sure that the tests you've written are in the tests directory.
 You can then run these tests by running:

 ```
-npm run test:int
+pnpm run test:int
 ```

+> ⚠️ note that docker-compose or docker may require root privileges to run. any errors pertaining to either of things that appear when running the above scripts can probably be resolved by using `su`.

 ## setting up the discord bot